SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 Lazy loaded features may need to run some initialization logic when they are loaded.
 However, lazy loaded modules can not rely on Angular's `APP_INITIALIZER` mechanism because the application has already finished initializing by the time the lazy loading occurs.

-Therefore, Spartacus 3.1 introduces the `MODULE_INITIALIZER` injection token that can be used instead of Angular's `APP_INITIALIZER` in modules that are intended to be lazy loaded.
-Overall, `MODULE_INITIALIZER` works essentially the same as `APP_INITIALIZER`, except that it supports lazy loaded modules in Spartacus.

-Each `MODULE_INITIALIZER` function will run when the module in which it is defined is eventually loaded in the app.
+Spartacus 3.2 introduces the `MODULE_INITIALIZER` injection token that can be used instead of Angular's `APP_INITIALIZER` in modules that are intended to be lazy loaded.  `MODULE_INITIALIZER` is supported by the Spartacus lazy loading mechanism which means that init functions provided via `MODULE_INITIALIZER` will run just before the module in which they are defined is lazy loaded.

 A `MODULE_INITIALIZER` is configured in the same way you would configure an `APP_INITIALIZER`.
 For example: